rhnasc/rhnasc.github.io/_posts/2018-12-29-keep-progressing.markdown

 Yeah, although it is true that tedious workflows can be overcome by willpower, that's probably the worst thing you could ever spend your willpower with.
 Workflows should never be *in your way*, rather, they should help you *to get things done*.

 As you are given ever more complex tasks, you should defend SIMPLICITY in the same proportion.
-This way you can avoid some motivation-draining monsters to appear.
+This way you can avoid some motivation-draining monsters from appearing.